datavaluepeople/prefect_deployment_experiment/README.md

 ```

 ## How to run docker hello world example
-For all new terminals run `source .venv/bin/activate`
+For all new terminals run `source .venv/bin/activate` if using `venv`
 - In a new terminal start the orion server `prefect orion start`
 - In a new terminal start the agent: `prefect agent start -q "docker_experiments"`
 - In a new terminal apply the deployment: `python docker_hello_world.py`